 Megan is the Director for Policy Research at ICS.
 She helps direct ICS’s research on early childhood policy, as well as support its technical assistance for Pay for Success jurisdictions.
 Megan was previously the Policy Research Coordinator at the National Institute for Early Education Research at Rutgers University, where she managed the State Preschool Yearbook, NIEER’s annual report on state-funded pre-K policy.
 She also provided technical assistance to states through NIEER’s Center on Enhancing Early Learning Outcomes, a federally funded TA center focused on improving outcomes for children from birth to age 8.
 Megan holds a Master of Public Policy, with a concentration in social policy, from the Edward J. Bloustein School at Rutgers University.
 She graduated magna cum laude from Fairfield University in Connecticut, majoring in sociology and politics.

-Bryan Boroughs, Director, Palmetto Initiatives and General Counsel
+Bryan Boroughs, Vice President and General Counsel

 - Bryan joined ICS as a policy associate in January 2014, and assumed his current role in May of 2014.
 He recently served for two years as an investigative counsel to the United States Senate Committee on Health, Education, Labor and Pensions.
 Prior to that work, he helped start a national non-profit advocacy organization, Young Invincibles, focused on expanding economic opportunity and sound public policies for young adults.
 Before law school, Bryan worked for several youth-serving organizations including the Mountain View Whisman Elementary School District, the Girl Scouts of Santa Clara County, and Mental Health America of Greenville County.